-The FAA monitors performance for 40 measures, initiatives, and activities which highlight the agency's priority goals in performing our mission and advancing the FAA's new Strategic Initiatives.
-These goals have been designated as employee Organizational Success Increase (OSI) measures, executive Shared Short Term Incentive (Shared STI) measures, performance objectives in the Department of Transportation's Strategic Plan, and Agency Priority Goals submitted to the Administration.
+The FAA monitors performance for 41 measures, initiatives, and activities, which highlight the agency's corporate goals in performing our mission and advancing the FAA's Strategic Initiatives.
+These goals fall into the following categories: employee Organizational Success Increase (OSI) / Organizational Success Measure (OSM), executive Corporate Short Term Incentive (Corporate STI), performance objective in the Department of Transportation's Strategic Plan (DOT Goals), and Agency Priority Goal (APG) submitted to the Administration.

 Where are we going?

-In Fiscal Year 2014, the Administrator developed a vision for the next five years of an aviation system that reflects the highest standards of safety and efficiency and is a model for the world.
+In Fiscal Year 2014, the Administrator developed a five-year vision of an aviation system that reflects the highest standards of safety and efficiency and is a model for the world.
 As we move forward in the execution of the Administrator's vision, the Agency will focus on novel and streamlined reporting mechanisms to ensure adequate focus is placed on the vision's key areas:

 - Building on safety management principles to proactively address emerging safety risk by using consistent, data-informed approaches to make smarter, system-level, risk-based decisions;

 - Improving safety, air traffic efficiency, and environmental sustainability across the globe through an integrated, data-driven approach that shapes global standards, enhances collaboration and harmonization, and better targets FAA resources and efforts; and

 - Preparing FAA's human capital for the future, by identifying, recruiting, and training a workforce with the leadership, technical, and functional skills to ensure the U.S. has the world's safest and most productive aviation sector.